susu120/brainhub-fullstack-project/README.md

-# Brinhub Fullstack Project
+# Brainhub Fullstack Project

-This project was created for a job interview, below is a description of all the necessary things to run and test the application itself.
+This project was created for a job interview, below is a description of all the necessary things to install, run and test the application itself.

 ## Project structure